20 Things to do in Greenfield with Kids

 Strike Force Lanes Bowling is a great spot for indoor fun at a small cost.
 Bowling lanes can have bumpers for younger kids.
 They serve pizza and snacks, plus there is a room available for hosting birthday parties.

-For my last item, I’m actually wrapping up a couple ideas into one entry (because I have soooo many ideas for you).
-Greenfield has some great businesses that my kids like to go to.
-PetSmart is like a mini visit to the zoo for them with glowfish, lizards, snakes and more.
-The Home Depot has kids workshops the first Saturday of every month, and they are a do-not-miss event.
-(Be sure to register for these in-advance!)
-There are two farm stores in town which get baby chicks in the early spring, or have toy tractors for children who like to farm.
-There is also a John Deere dealership, north of town on Hwy.
-40. My son loves to drive by here and see the big combines.
+For my last item, I’m actually wrapping up a couple of ideas of things to do in Greenfield Indiana with kids into one entry, because I have so many ideas for you!
+Greenfield has some great businesses that my kids like to visit.
+PetSmart is like a mini trip to the zoo for them, with its tanks full of glow fish, lizards, snakes, and more.
+The Home Depot has kids’ workshops on the first Saturday of every month, and they are a do-not-miss event.

 Leave a Comment